 The very room in which the seminars took place was rich with the resonance of an artistic mind from the past, the setting being a gallery in the Sørlandet Art Museum displaying the works of Polish artist Ryszard Warsinski.
 We were surrounded by his outlines of the human form, some surreal and others merely suggested – including one work where thick cracked paint sat so heavily on the canvas that it looked like it might disintegrate should anyone accidentally brush against it as we were seated.

-The first contribution to the programme was Yuka Fujii’s Like Planets [unreel]; a film presentation based on her photography book of the same name published in 2018, the first volume in what will be a set of three.
+The first contribution to the programme was Yuka Fujii’s Like Planets [unreel]; a film presentation based on her photography volume of the same name published in 2018, the first volume in what is intended to be a set of three.
 There was the briefest of introductions from David Toop before the showing.
 Yuka was present but there would be neither on-stage interview between creator and host nor ‘question and answer’ session with the audience.
 So the piece stood alone and its relationship with the seminar theme was left for each viewer to surmise.

 For me, the experience was quite different to browsing the book.
 I don’t think I’ve ever taken in the whole collection in one sitting, preferring to enjoy a few photographs at a time.
 On screen the scale of the images is captivating and you are held in the experience for the immersive thirty-two minute duration.
 The poetry quotations printed in the book can be easily skated over; in the film these build up phrase by phrase – and the impact is to make them all the more powerful.